gohugoio/hugoDocs/content/en/tools/starter-kits.md

 * [Hugo Wrapper][hugow].
 Hugo Wrapper is a POSIX-style shell script which acts as a wrapper to download and run Hugo binary for your platform.
 It can be executed in variety of [Operating Systems][hugow-test] and [Command Shells][hugow-test].
 * [GOHUGO AMP].
 GoHugo AMP is a starter theme that aims to make it easy to adopt [Google's AMP Project][amp].
 The starter kit comes with 40+ shortcodes and partials plus automatic structured data.
 The project also includes a [separate site with extensive documentation][gohugodocs].
 * [Hyas].
 Hyas is a Hugo starter helping you build modern websites that are secure, fast, and SEO-ready — by default.
 It is Netlify-ready (functions, redirects, headers) and comes with [documentation](https://gethyas.com/) to easily make it your own.
+* [Hugoplate].
+Hugoplate is a free, open-source starter template built with of Hugo and TailwindCSS.
+Designed to provide you with almost everything you need to jumpstart your Hugo project.
+Hugoplate comes with 15+ pre-designed pages, 20+ modules, and shortcodes.

 [Wowchemy]: https://github.com/wowchemy/wowchemy-hugo-modules
 [addkit]: https://github.com/gohugoio/hugo/edit/master/docs/content/en/tools/starter-kits.md